Zamiell/isaac-faq/Mod-Organization.md

 In the Isaac Lua environment, other mods will be able to access the global variables that you set.
 Sometimes, this is intentioal - you are explicitly exporting functionality to be used by other mods.
 But a lot of the time, it's not intentional, and a mod is designed around using global variables as a means for all of the files to talk to each other.

 Mods that are structured like this are at a risk of someone else reaching in and deleting or overwriting the global variables.
-You might think that this is unlikely to happen, and in most cases I would agree.
+In truth, this kind of thing is rare.
 But why take the chance?
-Make your mod more resilient to failure and use local variables instead.
+Take pride in making your mod resilient to failure and use local variables instead.
 Refactoring global variables into local variables only takes a tiny amount of effort, and you'll feel better about making your mod scoped properly.

 <br />